ketsul14/MMAGC/README.md

 # MMAGC
-This is for the R code for the Multi-omics Mete-Analytic Gene Clustering (MMAGC) algorithm
+This is for the R code for the Multi-omics Meta-Analytic Gene Clustering (MMAGC) algorithm